-Face masks have become a common accessory on the faces of Australians over the last 18 months.
-Whether a stylish mask or not, they are an important safety precaution for the general public to stop the spread of COVID-19.
+Face masks have become a common accessory on the faces of Australians over two years.
+Whether a stylish mask or not, they are an important safety precaution for the general public to limit the spread of COVID-19.

 Face masks can create a number of issues for people with disability, like communication barriers or adverse health impacts